irkode/zero2hugo/content/tooling/hugo-ssg.md

 ## Configuration

 The executable itself needs no configuration.
-But we will have too configer a lot for our website
+But we will have too configure a lot for our website